QGruchet/HuffmanCoding/README.md

 ## Démarrage

-To start or program, two options are given :
+To start our program, two options are given :

 - ``` make run ``` to have a display in the terminal.
 - ``` make window ``` to run a graphic interface where you can interact with our program.

-## Contributing

-Si vous souhaitez contribuer, lisez le fichier [CONTRIBUTING.md](https://example.org) pour savoir comment le faire.

 ## Auteurs
 * **LE DENMAT Mickael 21804355**